-Our doulas undergo a nine-month training with Doula Trainings International, an incredibly welcoming and inclusive educational program for birth workers.
+Our doulas have undergone lengthy trainings with Doula Trainings International, an incredibly welcoming and inclusive educational program for birth workers.
 So you can better understand what we value and hold dear, allow us to share DTI's Compass of Care, as well as a fabulous video from their I Am Doula campaign.

 In research studies, the best results happen when women have continuous labor support from a doula--someone who is NOT a staff member at the hospital and NOT part of the woman's social network.

 When you have CONTINUOUS LABOR SUPPORT, you and your baby are more likely to have BETTER OUTCOMES!